DeltaWasHere/api/README.md

-Pls dont doit its jsut a small school project
+A simple api from a school project